Far East | ATLAS of Plucked Instruments |

 pieces, and the rest of thin high pieces.
 It has a small round soundhole

 under the bridge.
 The yueqin is played by strumming both strings with a plectrum (or finger), but only the first one is fingered.
 It is mainly used to accompany singing, or in small instrumental groups.
-It seems very popular with schoolchildren in Taiwan. |
+In Taiwan it seems very popular with schoolchildren. |

 Mongolia | ||||||||||||